Governance

 Tier 1

 Any user can define.
-Owner approval required before release.
-AI-generated SQL requires a validation pass plus owner sign-off.
+Warehouse validation required before release.
+Owner approval can be required by policy.
 For day-to-day team metrics.

 Tier 2